gusals3587/gusals3587.github.io/books/sapiens_book/sapiens_2.md

 Nation, Money, Laws, Human Right, God can all be described as fiction, due to their abstract and unphysical identity.
 Such, our modern society is based on the similar basis as ghosts and spirits of archaic Sapiens

-Peugeot a "legal fiction" more specifically, "limited liability company" an identity that exist in the collective mind of people as long as it's, based also on another collective fiction, legal to do so.
+Peugeot; a "legal fiction", more specifically, "limited liability company", an identity that exist in the collective mind of people as long as it's, based also on another collective fiction, legal to do so.

 Convincing everyone to believe in a collective fiction is not easy, yet when they do, it gives Sapiens immense power.